 Many people erroneously believe that these world-changing entrepreneurs were just born special.
 Not true.
 We’re all shaped by the environments we inhabit.
 What’s truly special about these entrepreneurs is that they designed their time, relationships, and management structures so that they could spend most of their time and energy working form their respective strengths and passions.

-Finding Your Genius Zone
+Complete the free Discover Your Genius Zone program.

-It should be intuitive that if you’re going to work from your Genius Zone then you’ll need to surround yourself with others who are a genius where you are not.
+It should be intuitive that if you’re going to live and work from your Genius Zone then you’ll need to surround yourself with others who are a genius where you are not.
 In addition, you’ll need the right structure, approach, framework, and guidance to stay on top of your game.
 One of the best ways to learn how to do this is to mirror others who are already expressing a high-level of genius.
 One of my favorite examples is Phil Jackson.

 - Head coach of the Chicago Bulls from 1989 until 1998, during which Chicago won six NBA titles.